Before You Go (Lewis Capaldi song): Usage in media

-Capaldi has performed the song for Top of the Pops, the Swiss Music Awards, the American Music Awards, the Streamy Awards, and Dick Clark's New Year's Rockin' Eve.
+Capaldi has performed the song for Top of the Pops, the Swiss Music Awards, American Music Awards, Streamy Awards, and Dick Clark's New Year's Rockin' Eve.

-American singer Jesse McCartney performed the song during the finale of The Masked Singers third season.
+American singer Jesse McCartney performed the song during the finale of The Masked Singer's third season.
+It was also sung by English singer Charlie Simpson during the finale of the UK version's fourth series.

-It was also sung by Charlie Simpson on the UK version of Masked Singer during the finale, in which he won after the performance of Before You Go.
+The song was featured in the final scene of the twelfth series finale of the BBC school-based drama Waterloo Road, with the students singing the song in honour of a classmate who recently died in a fire.